Our Story in 2023

 1. INTRODUCTION & WELCOME

-The Trustees present their Annual Report for the Robertson Outdoor Bursary for the year ended 31 December 2021.
+The Trustees present their Annual Report for the Robertson Outdoor Bursary (ROB) for the year ended 31 December 2022.

-In our eighth year of operations R.O.B. continued to adapt to the impact that the worldwide COVID-19 pandemic had on our operations and the impact on our fundraising capacity and the lives of the people in Tanzania that we aim to support.
+In our ninth year of operations ROB continued to deliver its programme of work and build significantly on its relations and partnerships in Tanzania to improve the lives of the people in Tanzania that we aim to support.

-Our journey continues and we will keep on adapting to the world situation and obtain the maximum benefit from every penny people donate to us.
+Our journey continues and we will keep on adapting to the world situation and obtain the maximum benefit from every penny our supporters donate to us.

 Chair and founder of Robertson Outdoor Bursary